BarelyAPrincess/AmeliaLib/README.md

-# Base Branch
+# StorageLib Branch
-Provides some base setup for all other branches of AmeliaLib.
+Contains StorageLib code from the AmeliaLib project.
 See `docs` branch for more information.